 A trip on the train is the best way to see all of the Lower Gardens.
 Over 4.5km of narrow gauge track, weaves its way through the trees, revealing many pleasing vistas.
 The railway takes you around the lake and grounds passing the Castle Folly, the Tree Circle with the “Orb” and the newly installed “Long Sleeper” sculpture on the Spiral Mound before returning to the Station.
-The ‘Duchess of Difflin’ steam engine, with her carriages in the traditional red and cream livery of the “Wee Donegal” and the ‘Earl of Oakfield’ blue diesel engine give pleasure to children and enthusiast alike.
+The ‘Duchess of Difflin’ steam engine, with her carriages in the traditional red and cream livery of the “Wee Donegal” and the ‘Earl of Oakfield’ blue diesel engine give pleasure to children, Thomas The Tank Engine fans and enthusiast alike.
 Trains run at regular intervals each day and offer an excellent opportunity to view the lower gardens in comfort.
 The steam train runs on the last Sunday of the month ‘Steam Sunday’.

 Tickets and departure times available at the pay booth on arrival.
 No booking required except for group visits.
 The trip will take about 15 minutes.

 Difflin Lake Railway

 Consultant: Martin’s Models Garden Railways, Herefordshire

 Length of track: 4km (2.5 miles) including sidings

 Rail: Steel, S7, 14lb/yard

 Ruling gradient: 1 in 30 straight, 1 in 45 curves